rzeldent/esp32-smartdisplay/README.md

   auto value = analogReadMilliVolts(LIGHTSENSOR_IN);
 ```

-The value ranges from 75 (not covered) to 400 (completely covered).
+The value ranges from 75mV (not covered) to 400mV (completely covered).

 ## Controlling the speaker

 >[!NOTE]
-> Not all boards have a LED.
+>Not all boards have a LED.
 Refer to the [supported boards](#supported-boards) to see if this is available.

-An 8 Ohm speaker can be connected to the SPEAK pin.
+An 8 &Omega; speaker can be connected to the SPEAK pin.
 This is a 1.25 JST connector.
 Beeps can be generated by generating a PWM signal on the SPEAK pin:

 ```c++